O-I Glass (NYSE:OI) Issues FY 2022 Earnings Guidance

 O-I Glass (NYSE:OI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $2.10-$2.25 for the period, compared to the consensus estimate of $2.15.
+The company provided EPS guidance of $2.10-$2.25 for the period, compared to the consensus EPS estimate of $2.15.
 The company issued revenue guidance of -.
 O-I Glass also updated its FY 2024 guidance to $2.20-$2.40 EPS.

 O-I Glass Stock Performance